ThreadK/ThreadK-Image-Segmentation/README.md

 Modified for this version by ThreadK.

-This code is adapted to make the
+This code is adapted to make the a